Skip to main content

 Local Connections: Minneapolis Views and Visions of Democracy by Keith Christensen

-Two granite columns with carved inscriptions and low-relief images of gloves, also printed images of gloves (with text) and maps on four nearby LRT shelters consisting of eight two-sided panels made of enameled glass mounted on steel
+Two granite columns with carved inscriptions and low-relief images of gloves, also printed images of gloves (with text) and maps on four nearby light rail shelters consisting of eight two-sided panels made of enameled glass mounted on steel

-For more images, history and information about the artist, click on this link.
+Get more images, history, and information about the artist.

 Government center public art